Legendary Tamil Sangams: Historical Sangam period and Sangam literature

-The Sangam period extended from roughly 200 BCE to 200 CE (early Chola period before the interregnum), when the earliest extant works of Tamil literature were written (also known as Sangam literature).
-However, the name Sangam and the associated legends probably derive from a much later period.
+extended from roughly 300-200 BCE to 300 CE (early Chola period before the interregnum).
+In this period the earliest extant works of Tamil literature were written (also known as Sangam literature), dealing with love, war, governance, trade and bereavement.
+The name Sangam and the associated legends probably derive from a much later period.
+"Sangam" is also known as koodal (Tamil: கூடல்) or "gathering".